latextemplates/generator-latex-template/docs/adr/0001-use-yeoman.md

 ## Context and Problem Statement

-We want to generate the template automatically
+We want to generate the template automatically.

 ## Considered Options